Short summer excursion to Engelberg

 In this post, Katrin takes you on a family-friendly tour of discovery through the Engelberg mountains.
 Good views are guaranteed!

-Engelberg – paradise on your doorstep
+Engelberg – paradise is right on the doorstep

 Hiking instead of swimming – the anticipation of the mountain air is great. © Katrin Lippik